B2B to B2C

 It’s an undertaking that can’t be taken lightly by either brands or retailers.
 A business needs to secure consistency and alignment within an organisation.
 If the values of the proposition are not reflected by people’s KPIs, goals and responsibilities, it is likely to flounder.
 Leadership, innovation and a willingness to change go together and processes are secondary.

 Some brands opt for B2C and some go the marketplace route.
 Ideally, companies should use both these channels and up to 5 more (see the 7 business models) but the choice of channels used should always be in line with their target market, segment and brand.

 The extension of existing and development of new business models can cause non-retailers - specifically brands with a B2B mentality - to face a steep learning curve.
 Today’s consumers' research, transact and share their experience across multiple channels online.
 To survive, it is essential for a business to place the customer at the centre of every decision made.

-IVIS Group understand how brands and retailers alike can make this transition and collaborate with them through the phases of strategy, transformation and optimisation to achieve a successful omni-channel B2C business.
+IVIS Group understands how brands and retailers alike can make this transition and collaborate with them through the phases of strategy, transformation and optimisation to achieve a successful omni-channel B2C business.